 Ask, don't tell.
 Ask the parents if they were aware of this potential problem and if it bothers them.
 Phrase it like this: "Were you aware that the initials of your child will be FAT?
 Do you think this will cause problems for the child in school later on?"
 Do not say: "You should never call your child that."

 Other problems can seem to loom large, but really they probably aren't as big of an impact as you think.

 For example, if others in the extended family are using - or want to use - the same name, why worry?
 No-one 'owns' a name.
 There is nothing wrong with several Sarah's in a family, or several William's or several Sequoia's.
 If the last names will be different there is even less cause for confusion.
 Certainly you can point it out if two children in the same extended family will have the same first and last names spelt exactly the same way, but again, ask don't tell.
 E.g. "Were you aware that your cousins had a baby last week with the same name?"

-If you just don’t like the name or it doesn’t appeal to you (too old-fashioned, too new-fangled, too short, too long, etc) then there really isn’t anything you can do about that either.
-You will just have to bite your tongue – it’s up to the parents to select the name, not you.
+If you just don't like the name or it doesn't appeal to you (too old-fashioned, too unusual, too short, too long, etc) then there really isn't anything you can do about that either.
+You will just have to bite your tongue – it's up to the parents to select the name, not you.
 Just focus on looking forward to meeting the new baby when it arrives!

 In a nutshell:

 - There are no names that will appeal to everybody out there.
 No matter what name the parents pick, someone won't like it.
 Don't take this personally if you're the one who doesn't like it.

 - It's difficult enough for two people: the parents, to agree upon a baby name they really like!
 If they solicit advice from a third person or more, they may never be able to find any name that all people like.